 Freezer biscuits, you know you have seen them in the supermarket.
 Perhaps once or twice that bag has slipped into your basket.
 It has mine.
-I am single so I don’t need to make a dozen of biscuits at once, or rather I really don’t need to eat a whole dozen at once, so now you can prepare only what you want when you want them.
+I am single so I don’t need to make a dozen biscuits at once.
+Or rather, I really don’t need to eat a whole dozen at once.

 This recipe makes about 1 dozen 2 1/2 inch biscuits that can be cooked anytime you are ready for them.
-For this recipe we are going to make the dough ahead of time, then freeze the biscuits while they are still uncooked, and when you get ready to serve them you will prepare these biscuits when ready.
+For this recipe, we are going to make the dough ahead of time.
+Then freeze the biscuits while they are still uncooked.
+When you get ready to serve them, you will simply bake them in the oven.

 Make Ahead Freezer Biscuits

 - In a large bowl combine flour, baking powder, salt, and stir through to mix with a fork.
 Take butter and place into a plastic bag and pound out thin.
 Place butter into the bowl with the flour.